paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   content: |
     Hello.

-    I'm currently working on a webdesign for a friend who's going to start a professional website and since he wants graphical objects for his network menu, I'm currently looking for CreativeCommons 16x16 social icons.
+    I’m currently working on a webdesign for a friend who’s going to start a professional website and since he wants graphical objects for his network menu, I’m currently looking for CreativeCommons 16x16 social icons.
 These icons would be perfect if there was an icon for blogs, as he wants to set up a blog alongside with the pro website, and I want the icons to be consistants between each other.
 Because of the missing icon, I will have to look for icons elsewhere, unfortunately.

 - author: Dan King
   gravatar: 94025cd551f9053997318874bb7079a6
   date: 2010-01-27T03:23:28Z
   url: http://designelemental.net
   content: |
     Thanks Paul.
-I'll be using a few these icons on an upcoming redesign.
+I’ll be using a few these icons on an upcoming redesign.
 Great stuff!

 - author: 509 Media
   gravatar: a1f68a958ecfd986ddc7e613e11ce28c